synthesized-io/sdk-bigquery/README.md

 #### Creating a Google Kubernetes Engine (GKE) cluster

-Create a new cluster from the command line:
+Create a new cluster from the command line (you can change values of the properties CLUSTER and ZONE):

 ```shell
 export CLUSTER=sdk-cluster